AI experts sharing free tutorials to accelerate your business.

 Use this skill when:

-• Drafting a one-off patient email (confirmation, reschedule apology, clarification, balance reminder, referral thank-you, post-op check-in, complaint acknowledgement)
+• Drafting a one-off patient email (confirmation, reschedule apology, clarification, balance reminder, referral thank-you, post-op check-in, complaint acknowledgement, recall nudge, milestone)

-• Drafting a vendor / lab / rep email (case status, order clarification, meeting request)
+• Drafting a vendor / lab / rep email (case status, lab-revision request, dispute, meeting request)

-• Drafting an internal team email (shift swap, huddle recap, CE announcement, policy change)
+• Drafting an internal team email (shift swap, huddle recap distribution, CE announcement, policy change with effective date, OSHA / HIPAA training reminder)

 Required Input